 Other potential benefits for the cetaceans housed in a sanctuary seems to be the fact that, except for the nets and gates placed to contain the animals in the bay, all the rest of their environment is limited by natural materials: sea bottom, cliffs, rocky shore, beaches, pebbles, etc. Once more, one can take for granted that all these natural materials would enrich the life of the cetaceans.
-But it must also be considered that some of these can be dangerous for captive bred animals, that haven't been exposed to most of them previously.
+But it must also be considered that some of these can be dangerous for animals bred under human care, that haven't been exposed to most of them previously.